braz/DublinR-ML-treesandforests/index.md

 *** left
 *  K-nearest neighbors
   * Unsupervised learning / non-target based learning
-  * Distance matrix / cluster analaysis using Euclidean distances.
+  * Distance matrix / cluster analysis using Euclidean distances.
 * Neural Nets
-  * Looking at basic feedforward simple 3-layer network (input, 'processing', output)
+  * Looking at basic feed forward simple 3-layer network (input, 'processing', output)
   * Each node / neuron is a set of numerical parameters / weights tuned by the learning algorithm used

 *** right
 * Support Vector Machines
   * Supervised learning
   * non-probabilistic binary linear classifier / nonlinear classifiers by applying the kernel trick
-  * constructs a hyperplane/s in a high-dimensional space
+  * constructs a hyper-plane/s in a high-dimensional space

 --- .class #id

-## Aside - How does k nearest neighbours work ?
+## Aside - How does k nearest neighbors work ?
 ![plot of chunk unnamed-chunk-22](figure/unnamed-chunk-22.png)